Inside Bar Forex Trading Entry

-Inside bars are one of my favorite price action setups to trade with; they are a high-probability trading strategy that usually provides traders with a good risk reward ratio since they typically require smaller stop losses than other setups.
-I like to trade inside bars on the daily chart time frame in strong trending markets, as I have found over the years that inside bars are best in trending markets as breakout plays in the direction of the trend.
-Let’s discuss some facts about inside bar trading and go over some examples of how to trade them.
+Inside bars are one of my favorite price action setups to trade with; they are a high-probability trading strategy that provides traders with a good risk reward ratio since they typically require smaller stop losses than other setups.
+I like to trade inside bars on the daily chart time frame and ideally in strong trending markets, as I have found over the years that inside bars are best in trending markets as breakout plays in the direction of the trend.
+However, they can indeed also be used as reversal signals from key chart levels, we will discuss both in this tutorial.
+Let’s discuss some facts about inside bars first and then I will go over some examples of how I like to trade them.

 What is an inside bar?

-An inside bar is a bar or series of bars which is/are completely contained within the range of the preceding bar, i.e., it has a higher low and lower high than the bar immediately before it (some traders use a more lenient definition of inside bars to include equal bars).
-On a smaller time frame a daily chart inside bar will look like a triangle.
+An inside bar is a bar (or a series of bars) that is completely contained within the range of the preceding bar, also known as the “mother bar”.
+The inside bar should have a higher low and lower high than the mother bar (some traders use a more lenient definition of inside bars to include equal bars).
+On a smaller time frame such as a 1 hour chart, a daily chart inside bar will sometimes look like a triangle pattern.

 What does an inside bar mean?